 TREE REBATE PROGRAM

-Entering its fourth year, the City of Lima's Tree Rebate Program kicks off a new season!
+The City of Lima’s Tree Rebate Program kicks off another new season!
 Open to City of Lima residents and businesses, 50% rebates are available for any approved tree planted within city limits (limit of two trees per parcel per year).
-See FLYER (PDF) for more details and the Rebate Program Tree Guide (PDF) for ideas.
+For more details regarding the rebate program, click Rebate Program Tree Guide.